 16. Can I apply again if I withdrew or never completed my prior application for a Step Forward Michigan loan?

 Yes; homeowners that withdrew their prior application may reapply.
-To reapply, it is necessary to provide up-to-date information on your existing online application.
-Simply click “LOGIN” in the toolbar and login using the email address you originally registered with us.
-You will need to print the updated application and submit it with updated documentation as outlined on the application checklist.
+To reapply, it is necessary to provide up-to-date information on the paper application, sign and date the application before submitting the application to Step Forward Michigan with updated supporting documentation.

 Yes; homeowners that were previously determined to be ineligible may reapply.
-To reapply, it is necessary to provide up-to-date information on your existing online application.
-You will need to print the updated application and submit it with updated documentation as outlined on the application checklist.
-Because you were previously determined to be ineligible, you must provide an explanation and documentation of how the original reason for your denial is no longer applicable.
+To reapply, it is necessary to provide up-to-date information on the paper application, sign and date the application and submit the application with update documentation of how the original reason for your denial is no longer applicable.

-You must complete the standard Step Forward Michigan loan application online and submit copies of your recent tax bills showing the amount owed and your parcel number.
+You must complete the standard Step Forward Michigan paper loan application and include copies of your recent tax bills showing the amount owed and your parcel number along with all other required documentation listed on the checklist.
 The program can pay amounts past due on current year taxes if the County Treasurer agrees to accept current year payments.

 All persons who own the property and their spouse, and all persons that have an obligation to pay the debt being considered for Step Forward Michigan assistance are “required applicants” and must jointly apply, sign, and provide required documentation.